-The survey found that 64% of people were satisfied with their job overall, while just 18% stated that they were dissatisfied.
+The survey found that 64% of people were satisfied with their job overall, while just 18% stated that they were dissatisfied2.

-The survey found that health and well-being is the single most important aspect of job quality in terms of key outcomes
+The survey found that health and well-being is the single most important aspect of job quality in terms of key outcomes3.

-Tied to that, away from pay and pensions, the most valued benefit is health care and insurance (ranking ahead of softer benefits such as social, transport and technology perks).
+Tied to that, away from pay and pensions, the most valued benefit is health care and insurance (ranking ahead of softer benefits such as social, transport and technology perks4).

 Pay and pensions will always be powerful motivators for any workforce.
 But it is far from a fix-all solution for many businesses to simply up salaries across the board.